Menopause and Sex

 How does menopause affect sexual function?

 Just as every women experiences menopause differently, women may or may not experience changes in sexual function after menopause.
 Since estrogen levels are lower after menopause, some women may notice that their libido, or sex drive, is decreased.
-Low estrogen levels can also lead to a decreased blood flow to the vagina, resulting in difficulty with lubrication or dryness that can make sexual intercourse less pleasant and painful for many women.
+Low estrogen levels can also lead to a decreased blood flow to the vagina, resulting in difficulty with lubrication or in dryness which that can make sexual intercourse less pleasant and painful for many women.

 Find out what women really need.